-Liverpool, as a city, is master of reinventing itself, and re-using parts of its landscape when priorities (and economics) change.
-The Pier Head area is perhaps the greatest example of this, not least (more…)
+Liverpool, as a city, is master of reinventing itself.
+It re-uses parts of its landscape when priorities (and economics) change.
+The Pier Head area in general has seen many, many changes.
+The filling of (more…)

 Memories are liberally scattered around this week’s links.
 Photos of life in Liverpool, plus revealing the hidden corners of the city, and life on the Home Front.